How to Get a Job Abroad Without Experience and Travel Like a Boss

 In my experience working abroad, potential employers have been reluctant to assist with the burdensome and bureaucratic visa sponsorship process.
 Granted, some jobs include visa sponsorship, such as teaching jobs in Asia.
 But in many cases, it helps if you take the initiative and obtain a work visa for yourself.

-For citizens of certain countries, including Australia, New Zealand, Canada and the United Kingdom, the path of least resistance is the popular Working Holiday Visa.
+For citizens of certain countries, including Australia and New Zealand, the path of least resistance is the popular Working Holiday Visa.
 This program is intended to allow youth, usually travelers under age 30, easy access to work and travel abroad.

 7. Consider taking an interim job